VKCOM/kphp/docs/kphp-server/execution-options/server-cmd-options.md

 A minimum verbosity level for PHP warnings, in range of *[0,3]*, default **0**.
 Controls the minimum applied value of `error_reporting()` PHP call.

+<aside>--numa-node-to-bind {numa_node_id}:{cpus}</aside>

+NUMA node description for binding workers to its cpu cores / memory. `{numa_node_id}` is a number, and `{cpus}` is a comma-separated list of node numbers or node ranges.
+Example: '0: 0-27, 55-72'.
+To set up multiple NUMA nodes, use this option more than once providing different configs.

+<aside>--numa-memory-policy local|bind</aside>

+NUMA memory policy for workers.
+Takes effect only if `--numa-node-to-bind` option is used.
+*local* — bind to a local numa node, in case out of memory take memory from the other nearest node (**default**);
+*bind* — bind to the specified node, in case out of memory raise a fatal error.

 ## Other options (VK.com proprietary)